 Different patients have different reactions after surgery.
 Some patients have loose stool, feeling as though they need to use the bathroom to empty their bowels frequently.
 Others experience constipation.
 Constipation may be severe enough that you’ll want to take a stool softener.
 Be prepared for both issues, as you never know which one you may experience.

 Your total caloric intake will be limited to only about 800 calories a day, and it is strongly recommended that you do not “drink” those calories by consuming high caloric beverages like fruit juices, sweetened coffee, etc. But it is of particular importance to avoid soda, beer, and even carbonated water.
 The stomach is so much smaller than the carbonation can quickly cause discomfort.

 There is also another complication that may also be considered “significant” but affects every type of bariatric surgery procedure.
 Your body was not built for this level of rapid weight loss.
 You may find that the more weight you lose, the more you seem to develop an excess skin that can make it harder to enjoy your weight loss success.
 That is why you should also be prepared for this – there are procedures, like body lifts, that can help you regain a body that is more in line with your weight loss expectations.

 For both patients and surgeons, the gastric sleeve provides the best combination of weight loss and safety, with roughly the same success rate as other bariatric surgery procedures, but with the fewest long-term discomforts and complications.
 But before you get the surgery, it is still a good idea to read up on what to expect and prepare for the road ahead.
 This will improve not only the success rate but your satisfaction as well.

-Are you somebody who has not yet undergone weight loss surgery and are considering the option?
+Are you somebody who is considering weight loss surgery?
 Feel free to contact Mexico Bariatric Center by submitting your information or give a call at 855-768-7247.